Budgeting Mistakes to Avoid: 13 Real-Life Examples

 • Set balance alerts: Enable bank notifications for balances below $600 to prevent payment issues.

-12. Spending money you don’t have
+1.12.
+Spending money you don’t have

-Using credit cards for non-essentials is the fastest way to accumulate debt.
+Using credit cards for non-essentials is the fastest way to accumulate this kind of debt.
 A former colleague of mine, James, learned this the hard way.
 He put a $1,000 vacation on his credit card in 2024, thinking he’d pay it off quickly.
 But the interest piled up, derailing his plan to save for a new laptop for work.

 Solution: